mps9506/tbrf/cran-comments.md

 ## Comments

-* This is a minor release to fix breaking changes introduced by the newest release of tibble.
+* This release updates the maintainer email address (same maintainer), I will send confirmation from the previous email address.
+* This release fixes existing notes by adding package anchors to links in package documentation.